Operator Oil (MBbl) Gas (MMcf) Producing Wells Signal Wells

 Hazard Level — HIGH / MOD / STD

-An overall hazard classification assigned by the Snowflake Cortex intelligence model based on all signals found in the well's documents.
+An overall hazard classification assigned by an AI intelligence model based on all signals found in the well's documents.
 HIGH = multiple serious conditions.
 MOD = one or more notable items.
 STD = no ML intelligence report has been run yet — the well has regulatory signals but hasn't been analyzed by the model.

 HIGH typically indicates H₂S presence, contested setbacks, or enforcement history.
 MOD indicates items worth attention but not critical.
 STD means the well is in the signal database but its permits haven't been processed through the intelligence pipeline yet.